Mount Vernon, New York: Downtown

 Downtown Mount Vernon features the Gramatan Avenue and Fourth Avenue shopping district (known as "The Avenue" by locals) and the Petrillo Plaza transit hub, and houses the city's central government.

 Downtown is in the same condition it was 40 years ago.
 It features the same mid-century architecture and format.
 Former mayor Clinton Young vowed to make Mount Vernon a new epicenter with a new central business district.
 His failed plans included establishing commercial office space and rezoning to allow high density development in the downtown, as well as affordable and market rate housing.

 Mount Vernon Heights

 Mount Vernon Heights' highly elevated terrain has earned the moniker "the rolling hills of homes".
 It is home to the city's commercial corridor, along Sandford Boulevard (6th Street).

-Sandford Blvd (6th Street)—also known as "Sandford Square"—is a certified commercial corridor, which anchors businesses such as Bed Bath & Beyond, Best Buy, Colonial Plaza (a strip mall), CVS Pharmacy, Famous Footwear, Petco, Restaurant Depot, Staples, Stop and Shop, and Target.
-Sandford Square attracts residents from Mount Vernon, nearby communities in Westchester County and the Bronx, and shoppers from as far away as Connecticut via the Merritt Parkway and I-95, which merge onto the Hutchinson River Parkway.
+Sandford Blvd (6th Street)—also known as "Sandford Square"—is a commercial corridor which attracts residents from Mount Vernon, nearby communities in Westchester County and the Bronx a well as other locales.

 Most of the commercial development in this corridor has occurred since the 1980s.
 The area is still undergoing revitalization to encourage economic development within this 400 acre of land along and around the boulevard.